framer/salesforce-lightning.framerfx/README.md

 ## Salesforce Lightning Design System

-- [] Why don't icons appear on the canvas or in live preview
+A repository to hold components from Salesforce Lightning Design System.

 ### Todo

+- Why don't icons appear on the canvas or in live preview
 - Find out why Datepicker isn't rendering (most likely due to formatter and parser needing to be configured)
 - Find out why Timepicker isn't rendering (most likely due to formatter and parser needing to be configured)
 - How can I make carousel.tsx more user friendly instead of hardcoding the items?